chensxb97/Homework_3/README.txt

 == Python Version ==

 We're using Python Version 3.7.4 for this assignment.

 == General Notes about this assignment ==

-Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
-A few paragraphs are usually sufficient.

 = Indexing =

 The index dictionary is built by processing terms from the Reuters Training dataset.
-After removing all punctuation, case-folding all words to lower case and stemming, terms are stored in both a set(to ensure no duplicates) and a list(to track term frequencies), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, docFrequency, charOffset, stringLength]}.
+After removing all punctuation, case-folding all words to lower case and stemming (PorterStemmer), terms are stored in both a set(to ensure no duplicates) and a list(to track term frequencies), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, docFrequency, charOffset, stringLength]}.